ArcadeDesigns/binary-software/README.md

 # binary-software
+### FX Signal Spot Binary Software

-This is a simple Binary software which makes use of multiple code structure
+This is a simple Software Application for trading Binary.